 The majority of professional dentists run their own practices.
-Running a physical office requires proper office management.
-Dentists, as clinic owners, are responsible for overseeing the clinic’s operation.
+What’s more, running a physical office requires proper office management.
+In addition, dentists, as clinic owners, are responsible for overseeing the clinic’s operation.
 Dentists and office personnel must do the following to foster positive patient relationships:

 - Practice good telephone manners